The Best Dallas-Fort Worth Specialty Coffee Roasters 2024

 In the coffee trade, a ‘coyote’ is a middleman between coffee producers and sellers.
 While many of these ‘coyotes’ often try to exploit producers to increase their own profits, a ‘noble coyote’ supports farmers and invest in them – and that’s just what Noble Coyote Coffee Roasters tries to do.

-Founded in 2011 by husband and wife team Kevin and Marta Sprague, Noble Coyote is committed to sourcing their coffee only from socially responsible importers.
+In 2011, husband and wife team Kevin and Marta Sprague founded Noble Coyote, focusing on sourcing their coffee exclusively from socially responsible importers.

 They also practice environmental sustainability in their day-to-day operations, which includes using 100% wind power, and recycling/reusing their by-products.